albertyw/crank/README.md

       pretty graphs and tree images
     - TreeCompare.py - Compare the structure of two trees
     - TreeVisulizer.py - Converts a tree file into an image of the tree
+    - leaf\_overlap - Finds coverage of different species by each tree in a GenesFile

 ### Third party files/packages ###
 - include